boltops-tools/lono/docs/_reference/lono-template.md

 * [lono template generate]({% link _reference/lono-template-generate.md %}) - Generate the CloudFormation templates
 * [lono template upload]({% link _reference/lono-template-upload.md %}) - Uploads templates to configured s3 folder
-* [lono template bashify URL-OR-PATH]({% link _reference/lono-template-bashify.md %}) - Convert the UserData section of an existing CloudFormation Template to a starter bash script that is compatiable with lono
+* [lono template bashify]({% link _reference/lono-template-bashify.md %}) - Convert the UserData section of an existing CloudFormation Template to a starter bash script that is compatiable with lono